ManuelMartin11/tennis-multiagent/README.md

 ## Running
 Run the cells in the notebook `Tennis.ipynb` to train an agent that solves our required task of moving the double-jointed arm.

+## Some future improvements

+- Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments
+- We could implement different algorithms such as Asynchronous Actor-Critic Agents (A3C) or Proximal Policy Approximation.
+- Implement different layers in the actor and critic neural networks such as Long-Short Term Memory layers that could potentially improve sequential relations.
+They may also harm the learning due to the fact that they memorize the trajectoriesi and introduce correlations among them.
+- Also, obviously, tweaking the different hyperparameters of the algorithm could eventually lead to high gains.